 - The one with butter/ margarine and peanut butter/jam – This is the basic baguette people from France missed the most back in the day.
 A basic roll served with butter, jam and peanut butter.
 Sometimes, this is served as breakfast with a fried egg.

 Banh Mi – The worldwide evolution

-This isn't just street food, this is uber-street food.
+This isn’t just street food, this is uber-street food.
 The banh mi started from colonial origins.
 It was originally available to the elite only.
 After changes in circumstance during the 20th century, the banh mi became food for the masses.
-The baguette served quickly became Vietnamese food after a native touch was applied to the snack.
+The baguette quickly became Vietnamese food after a native touch was applied to the snack.

 Cold cuts and sliced ham once served to ex-pats gave way to suit the local palette.
 Pork belly or meatballs, sliced chicken and pork, in addition to different types of fillings aroused the tastebuds of the Vietnamese people.
-The banh mi and it's the diverse range of flavors became a favorite.
+The banh mi and it’s diverse range of flavors became a favorite.
 The filling, complimented with pickled carrot and daikon, along with fresh cucumber and cilantro, made the banh mi a must-try for any overseas visitor.